-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 - agriculture and forestry/land use;

-- waste and water;

-- information and communications technology; and
+- industrial, information and communication technology;

+- waste/circular economy; and

 - carbon capture and sequestration.

-On 28 June 2023, GFIT released its fourth and final consultation on the thresholds and criteria for financing the early phase-out of coal-fired power plants under the Singapore-Asia Taxonomy.
-The criteria are in the process of being finalised and launched for use after the final round of consultation closed on 28 July 2023.
+While not legally binding at present, the Singapore Taxonomy should be considered by lenders seeking to align their lending practices with specific environmental goals.
+In this regard, the taxonomy will provide lenders with specific criteria that will allow them to more meaningfully evaluate whether the activities and assets of potential borrowers are in line with their own environmental objectives.

-Another issue is the omission of the 'additionality principle', whereby SPTs are such 'low-hanging fruit' that they can be achieved without receiving the proceeds from the sustainability-linked bonds or loans or green loans, thus rendering moot the additional positive environmental or social impacts that the sustainability-linked bonds or loans or green loans are meant to have.
+Another potential benefit of the Singapore Taxonomy relates to existing concerns about the omission of the 'additionality principle' in the context of SPTs, whereby SPTs may be framed as such 'low-hanging fruit' that they can be achieved without receiving the proceeds from the sustainability-linked bonds or loans or green loans, thus rendering moot the additional positive environmental or social impacts that the sustainability-linked bonds or loans or green loans are meant to have.
 Best practice would be to set SPTs over and above a 'business-as-planned' corporate baseline that is formulated within a future timeframe, to ensure that the SPTs are not achievable without deviation in the sustainability direction from the ordinary course of the company's business.
-Additionally, independent sustainability professionals should play a bigger role in such green finance schemes by assisting companies with setting credible baselines and designing appropriate metrics and targets.
 In short, SPTs set must be ambitious, yet meaningful.

-There have been questions about the quality of monitoring after the loan has been disbursed by a lender.
-This is also an issue which is worth considering if Singapore intends to have an ESG financing regime which continues to remain robust for years to come.
-There is the constant risk that, once a loan has been disbursed and lenders have moved on to the next financing, monitoring standards might be allowed to deteriorate.
-This is especially risky because borrowers and lenders have a wide range of choices when it comes to third-party verifiers (if one is even engaged).
-This issue ties in with the lack of standardisation as to what qualifies as 'green'; and brings into focus a need to tighten the rules relating to post-disbursement monitoring, and provide more prescriptive guidelines that expressly lay down post-disbursement monitoring requirements, coupled with clearly stated consequences for regulatory non-compliance.
+The benchmarks established by the Singapore Taxonomy offer a robust and structured framework for the formulation of nuanced and realistic SPTs that are not only congruent with internationally recognised standards, but also meaningful and ambitious to the relevant borrower's core business (ie, SPTs that drive significant, transformative change, as opposed to merely allowing for compliance with minimal effort).

 6 ESG activism